softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 * `storage_groups` | *array of storage group objects*
     * RAID and partition configuration.
     * *Optional*
     * Each storage group object has the following sub attributes:
     * `array_type_id` | *int*
     * It provides RAID type.
 You can find `array_type_id` from the [link](https://api.softlayer.com/rest/v3/SoftLayer_Configuration_Storage_Group_Array_Type/getAllObjects).
     * *Required*
     * `hard_drives` | *array of int*
-    * Put the index of hard drives for RAID configuration.
+    * Index of hard drives for RAID configuration.
 The index starts from 0.
-For example, if you want to use first two hard drives, you can use the following expression: [0,1]
+For example, if you want to use first two hard drives, you will use the following expression: [0,1]
     * *Required*
     * `array_size` | *int*
-    * Put target RAID disk size in GB unit.
+    * Target RAID disk size in GB unit.
     * *Optional*
     * `partition_template_id` | *int*
     * Partition template id for OS disk.
 The templates are different based on the target OS.
 Check your OS with the [link](https://api.softlayer.com/rest/v3/SoftLayer_Hardware_Component_Partition_OperatingSystem/getAllObjects ).
-Note the id of the OS and check available partition templates using the link : https://api.softlayer.com/rest/v3/SoftLayer_Hardware_Component_Partition_OperatingSystem/OS_ID/getPartitionTemplates .
-Replace `OS_ID` to your OS ID and choose your template id.
+Note the id of the OS and check available partition templates using the URL : https://api.softlayer.com/rest/v3/SoftLayer_Hardware_Component_Partition_OperatingSystem/OS_ID/getPartitionTemplates .
+Replace `OS_ID` to your OS ID from the URL and find your template id.
     * *Optional*

 * `redundant_power_supply` | *boolean*